ocadotechnology/bbq/SETUP.md

    It is possible to do it from local environment, but it requires installing Google Cloud SDK for Python (see at [installing Cloud SDK for Python](https://cloud.google.com/appengine/docs/standard/python/download))

-1. Create and enable billing to two GCP projects
+1. Create and enable billing for two GCP projects
     * First is the place where BBQ will be deployed and backups will be stored.
     * Second is the place where backups will be temporarily stored after restoration procedure.
     * see [creating a project in GCP](https://support.google.com/cloud/answer/6251787?hl=en#) doc